-med first payment under the revised 31.12.07 'Substandard' w.e.f 31.03.07 (i.e., on the date of restructuring) 31.12.07 one year' 31.12.07 31.12.07 Asse t classification afte er restructuring 9 A The account perform ns satisfactorily as per restruct ured terms specified one (i.e., remains less than one year' w.e.f.
-31.03.08 (i.e. one year after (i.e., remains 'Doubtful - Continues in 'Standard' category Upgraded to 'Standard' category Upgraded to 'Standard' category Upgraded to 'Standard' category B If performance not satisfactory vis-a-vis restructured terms ed terms (a) AC during the specified one year period (in case the unsatisfactory performance is established before completion of Treated as substandard w.e.f 30.4.2007 and 'Doubtful - less than one year' w.e.f.
-31.03.08 (i.e. one year after classification 'Doubtful one to three years' w.e.f.
-31.12.07 'Doubtful - one to three years' w.e.f.
-31.12.07 (i.e., one year after classification as 'Doubtful less than one year' (on 31.12.06) year period, if the unsatisfactory performance continues Will migrate to 'Doubtful - one to three years' w.e.f.
-30.04.09 and 'Doubtful more than three years' w.e.f.
-30.04.2011. one to three to 'Doubtful - more than three years' further to
+31.12.08) classification as 'Substandard') one year') classification as 'Doubtful less than one year') (b) AC after the specified one Continues in 'Standard' category Upgraded to 'Standard' category Upgraded to 'Standard' category Upgraded to 'Standard' category В performance not s satisfactory vis-a a-vis restructure ed terms (a) AC during the specified one year period (in case the unsatisfactory performance is established before completion of Treated as substandard w.e.f 30.4.2007 and 31.03.08 (i.e. one year after classification one to three years' w.e.f.
+31.12.07 , (b) AC after the specified one year period, if the unsatisfactory performance continues I'I IAI INTTI II - ANA one to three years' w.e.f.
+31.03.09 and to 'Doubtful - more than three years' w.e.f.
+31.12.09 further to